Roger Bacon (1214–1292)

 Bacon’s accomplishments in these fields do not consist of reports of concrete scientific practice or specific methodological guidance in experimentation.
 On the whole, his work in mathematics and the natural sciences was more theoretical.
 He defended noteworthy pedagogical and methodological insights pertaining to the mathematization of natural philosophy for example.
 He also made the somewhat successful effort to reconcile the disparate Platonic and Aristotelian scientific approaches and thereby present a practicable and convincing synthesis (Fisher and Unguru, 1971, 375; Lindberg, 1979, 268).

-In the Latin medieval tradition, arithmetic, geometry, music, and astrology were subsumed into the Quadrivium.
+In the Latin medieval tradition, arithmetic, geometry, music, and astronomy were subsumed into the Quadrivium.
 Together with the so-called Trivium (grammar, logic, rhetoric), they formed the two parts of the seven liberal arts (septem artes liberales).
 At the time the seven liberal arts were considered to be branches of philosophy.
 All of the quadrivial or mathematical arts dealt with quantity, the principle according to which things were said to be equal or unequal.
 Arithmetic and music dealt with discrete quantities, or numbers, whereas geometry and astronomy dealt with continuous quantities, such as lines.
 Traditionally, the mathematical or quadrivial disciplines constituted the medieval “scientific syllabus” in that they studied the natural world.
 Under the metaphysical assumption that every physical entity was formed through the essence of number and that physical phenomena could thus be “broken down” into arithmetical or geometrical terms, the natural world could be described using the quadrivial disciplines.
 Astronomy, for example, studied the motion of celestial bodies by employing numerical calculation and geometry.

 Bacon’s concern for the quadrivial disciplines was ultimately ethical.
 By procuring the Pope’s support for a reform of liberal arts studies, he hoped to improve student learning and to boost scientific progress, which would ultimately serve the development of moral persons.
 (For the use of the term progress in regard to Bacon see Molland 1978.)
 For this purpose, Bacon modified the inherited division by adding new sciences to the traditional four.
 He identified a list of seven “special sciences,” among which he included perspective (optics), judicial astronomy (astrology), the science of weights, medicine, experimental science, alchemy, and agriculture.
 Bacon held that three of these sciences are especially important: judicial astronomy, alchemy, and experimental science (CN, I, 5).
 Yet, beyond just listing sciences worthy of study, Bacon made the case for new ways in which to approach some of the more established sciences, thereby introducing hitherto less known or neglected sources.
 In the case of perspective, for example, he advocated the use of Alhazen’s (al-Hasan ibn al-Haytham) De Aspectibus, or Perspectiva.